 Kihei is a laid-back beach town on the southwest shores of Maui.
 It’s rather large in that there are plenty of restaurants, parks, and beaches, but it also retains a small-town feel.

-This is my third trip to Maui in 14 months and my first time staying in Kihei.
-The last two trips were up northwest near Kaanapali.
+I’ve stayed in Kihei on three occasions but have also spent time around other parts of the island.
 I’ve been surprised at the differences between the two locations, even though they’re only about 45 minutes from each other.

 Northwest in Kaanapali you’ll find rows of large resorts and the typical Maui resort experience.
 Last time, we booked an Airbnb just north of the resort row on Honoapiilani Rd.
 I found a few differences to consider when deciding where to stay: